 Taking care of your lungs is important today when it’s easy to give respiratory heath a pass.
 While all the information you need about such diseases as COPD, bronchitis, and tuberculosis is available, you will still need to apply what you know in everyday life.
 There are ways you can improve your respiratory health regardless of where you are.
-Just follow these easy tips for life with healthy lungs.
+Just follow these easy tips for life with healthier lungs.

 Table of Contents